 Yet another commonly used toxic herbicide, Paraquat, is in the dock over its alleged effects on human health.
-Paraquat is used as a “non specific” weed and grass killer and is well known right across the U.S., including Mississippi, as an effective herbicide.
+Paraquat is used as a “nonspecific” weed and grass killer and is well known right across the U.S., including Mississippi, as an effective herbicide.
 Unfortunately for those who have used it regularly over the years, its toxicity is alleged to extend to a link to the tragic neural disease, Parkinson’s disease.
-While litigation is in progress, the Environmental Protection Agency (EPA) has been reluctant to issuing a statement blaming Paraquat and its generic brands of causing Parkinson’s.
+While litigation is in progress, the Environmental Protection Agency (EPA) has been reluctant to issue a statement blaming Paraquat and its generic brands for causing Parkinson’s.

 What are the symptoms of Parkinson’s disease?